Antonis Vardis

-Antonis Vardis (Αντώνης Βαρδής; 7 August 1948 – 2 September 2014) was a Greek composer and singer.
+Antonis Vardis (Αντώνης Βαρδής; 7 August 1948 – 2 September 2014) was a Greek singer-songwriter.

-Born in Moschato, a suburb of Athens, Vardis established a 40-year career as a composer and singer, collaborating with well-known Greek singers: George Dalaras, Yiannis Parios, Vasilis Papakonstantinou, Haris Alexiou, Dimitra Galani, and Anna Vissi.
+Antonis Vardis was born on 7 August 1948, in Moschato, a suburb of Athens.
+He established a 40-year career as a composer and singer, collaborating with well-known Greek singers: George Dalaras, Yiannis Parios, Vasilis Papakonstantinou, Haris Alexiou, Dimitra Galani, and Anna Vissi.

 In 1997 he collaborated with Austrian musician Gert Steinbäcker (S.T.S.), when he sung parts of the song O xenos.

 During the 1990s and 2000s he worked as a composer with popular singers such as Keti Garbi, Antonis Remos, Natassa Theodoridou, Giannis Ploutarhos and others.

 Death

 In 2013, Vardis was diagnosed with cancer.
 He was transferred to Hanover, Germany, to undergo surgery, which was later described as successful.
-However, he died on 2 September 2014 at Hygeia Hospital in Athens.
-He was 66 years old.
+However, he died at Ygeia Hospital, on 2 September 2014, at age 66.
 He was survived by his wife and their two children.